Rammani28/Omni-bot-VEKTOR/README.md

 # Description
 This repo contains all the codes required for VEKTOR bot.
 VEKTOR bot is a six wheeled omnidirectional robot, which uses three omniwheels to drive the bot, while other three wheels to implement odometry.
 We have used linear odometry due to its simplicity.
+We have used ROS2 humble in this project.

 # How to use
 * you might need to contact me to actually use this code, as this is an implementation of our custom hardware project.